andrewalverson/F2021_python_bootcamp/README.md

 [Tidy data](https://r4ds.had.co.nz/tidy-data.html):

-1. Each variable must have its own column.
+1. Each variable has its own column

-2. Each observation must have its own row.
+2. Each observation has its own row

-3. Each value must have its own cell.
+3. Each value has its own cell

 [data frame](http://www.r-tutor.com/r-introduction/data-frame): 2-dimensional table; the fundamental data structure in R

 - **columns** are variables that can differ in type (numeric, factor, character, etc.)

 - **rows** are observations of the different variable types described by the column name/header